Part 2: Operations and Performance

 - Re‑measurements refer to unrealised gains and losses from changes in the market valuation of financial assets and liabilities.

-Falling interest rates had a large negative revaluation effect on the portfolio in 2011-12, with unrealised losses from re-measurements amounting to $20.57 billion.
-This comprised unrealised losses of $20,494 million on gross debt and $72 million on asset holdings.
-Because re-measurement items are highly volatile and will generally show losses/gains when borrowing costs are declining/increasing, they have no bearing on the AOFM’s debt issuance strategy.
-Indeed were the AOFM to adopt a strategy designed to minimise the ‘noise’ from re-measurements, issuance would be limited to only very short-term debt securities (Treasury Notes for instance) creating a portfolio structure that would maximise expected variability in debt servicing costs when measured in cash, accrual and public debt interest terms while also maximising exposure to refinancing risk.
+Movements in market interest rates had a favourable impact on the market value of the portfolio in 2012‑13, with unrealised or ‘mark to market’ gains from re‑measurements amounting to $11.67 billion.
+This re‑measurement gain was primarily driven by a $11.50 billion reduction in the value of CGS debt10 resulting from a year on year increase in the level of market interest rates.
+This was complimented by a gain of around $170 million on the RMBS portfolio which benefitted from a general contraction in credit spreads.11The re‑measurement effect is significantly more pronounced on CGS debt due to their much larger size and longer average duration.
+Because re‑measurement items are highly volatile from one year to the next,12 they generally have no bearing on the AOFM’s debt issuance strategy.
+Indeed, were the AOFM to adopt a strategy designed to minimise the ‘noise’ from re‑measurements, issuance would be limited to only very short‑term debt securities, for example Treasury Notes, creating a portfolio structure that would maximise expected variability in debt servicing costs when measured in cash, accrual and public debt interest terms while also maximising exposure to refinancing risk.
+In practice, the AOFM has been seeking to reduce refinancing risk, as evidenced in its October 2012 announcement that it planned to reduce its ongoing reliance on Treasury Note issuance by $10 billion.13

 Residential mortgage‑backed securities

-The Australian residential mortgage-backed securities (RMBS) market is acknowledged as a critical source of funding for smaller mortgage lenders.
-The global financial crisis that started in 2007-08 reduced the availability of funding through the Australian RMBS market, which in turn limited mortgage lenders’ access to funding.
-In particular, RMBS margins widened to a point that rendered securitisation uncompetitive as a source of finance for lenders.
-This deterioration occurred despite the high quality of Australian RMBS and the fact that there has never been a credit-related loss on a rated prime Australian RMBS.
-While conditions and investor sentiment improved at times, the market continued to be affected by the fallout from the crisis and constrained lenders’ ability to offer competitive mortgage products.
+The Australian residential mortgage‑backed securities (RMBS) market is acknowledged as a critical source of funding for smaller mortgage lenders.
+The global financial crisis that started in 2007‑08 reduced the availability of funding through the Australian RMBS market, which limited mortgage lenders’ access to funding and in turn their ability to offer competitive mortgage products.

 Achieving the objective